zdne/zdne-old.org/resume.md

 _**Director of Domain-Specific Language Development, November 2012 — Present**_

 Joined the startup among the first employees.
 Fulfilled many roles in the fast-growing, ever-changing environment.

+Defined the term API design.
+Turned the company into trend-setter in the API design space.
+Authored the popular API description language that changed the way APIs are developed today.

 Hired or introduced to the company over 25% of current employees.

 [Apiary]: https://apiary.io

 ### Research

 Led the research in the field of API and semantics.
+Proposed and evangelized the API flow.
 Pioneered new ways in data modeling.
+The resulting languages and methodologies are now used by individuals and enterprises around the world to build next-generation APIs.

-Defined the term API design.
-Made the company a trend-setter in the API design space.
-Led both internal and external education.
+Led both internal and external education and communication.

 ### Author

-Authored several description languages and format specifications.
+Authored and co-authored several description languages and format specifications.

 #### Contributed Works